monkjuice/panoDetection/README.md

 -v Visualize the current frame to be processed, values: True, False

 -n Choose youre object detection model, supported models: RCNN, YOLO, custom SSD with Pascal Voc on development

+-s Boolean, store results in a database - Warning: You must first set up the mysql database